mount -o remount,nosuid /dev/shm

 Setting this option on a file system prevents users from introducing privileged programs onto the system and allowing non-root users to execute them.

-SolutionEdit the /etc/fstab file and add nosuid to the fourth field (mounting options) for the /dev/shm partition.
+SolutionEdit the /etc/fstab file and add nosuid to the fourth field (mounting options).
+Look for entries that have mount points that contain /dev/shm.
 See the fstab(5) manual page for more information.

 # mount -o remount,nosuid /dev/shm

 OS Default: N/A